Internet-of-People/iop-message-protocol/TESTS.md

-#### HN00006 - Disconnection of Inactive TCP Client from Non-Customer Port 1
+#### HN00006 - Disconnection of Inactive TCP Client from Non-Customer Port - No Message

 ##### Prerequisites/Inputs